Lin-Manuel Miranda and thousands more marched on Washington to call attention to Puerto Rico.

 Organizers of Sunday’s rally outlined three calls to action for legislators: Eliminate the Jones Act, which slowed shipments of aid to the island by mandating they arrive only on U.S. vessels.
 Cancel the territory’s $73 billion debt.
 And rebuild the commonwealth with more sustainable infrastructure.

-Hamilton director Lin-Manuel Miranda joined the march.
+Hamilton creator Lin-Manuel Miranda joined the march.
 “We can keep raising money, but it’s not going to do any good if the government doesn’t help us,” he told the crowd.
 “All we are asking is the same treatment as the same victims in Florida and the same victims in Texas.”

 Two months after Hurricane Maria made landfall, more than 1.5 million people do not have electricity, and many residents still struggle to find clean water, food, and medicine.
 Officials estimate that hundreds of Puerto Ricans are fleeing daily.
 More than 140,000 people have left since mid-September.